innku/innsights-docs/services/group.md

 Description
 -----------
-Return a listing of points representing a group of actions.
+Returns a listing of points representing a group of actions.
 Each point represent the number of occurrences of a specific action in a time period.

 Parameters
 -----------